 Meditation is letting it all go; Relaxing and calming your mind & body, and going within yourself to that sacred space of nothingness, the peaceful place that is still, quiet, calm but very much alert.
 When you get to this place of stillness it is the first step towards inner peace.
 This is where you start growing spiritually on a higher level, you will find that your life will improve in every aspect.

-Meditation requires you to relax the body and let go of the mental chatter.
-With a calm mind, you start looking at life with a different attitude.
-At physical level, meditation:
+Physical Benefits of Meditation – Physical meditation requires you to relax your body and let go of the mental chatter.
+With a calm mind, you start looking at life differently, and you start seeing what’s REAL.

 - Lowers blood pressure.
 (1)

 Mental Benefits of Meditation

 Research over the years have shown that moving within the stillness: